devtechsystems/devtechsys.com/_projects/Decentralization-and-Local-Dev.md

 ---
-title: Decentralization And Local Dev
-Project Title: Decentralization and Local Development in Latin America and the Caribbean Start Year: '1999'
+title: Decentralization and Local Development in Latin America and the Caribbean Project Title: Decentralization and Local Development in Latin America and the Caribbean Start Year: '1999'
 End Year: '1999'